 With so many options for buying insurance, it can be a challenge to know how to choose the right company.
-There are many factors to weigh when trying to decide, but so often people look at the price of the insurance and read online reviews and stop there.
-The truth is that these two measures only reveal a small piece of the picture, and may not be the best way to assess which company is best for you.
+There are many factors to weigh, but so often people look at the price of the insurance and read online reviews and stop there.
+The truth is that these two measures only reveal a small piece of the picture and may not be the best ways to assess which company is best for you.

-Here are some things to think about and tips to help you compare your choices when choosing any type of insurance.
+Here are some things to think about and tips to help you compare your options when choosing any type of insurance.

 - Know what they refer to.
-A poor review can be about the writer’s trouble with payments, claims, customer service (from a single agent of many), or might just be their overall view.
+A poor review can be about the writer’s trouble with payments, claims, or customer service (from a single agent among many), or it might just be their overall view.
 The same can be said of praise.
 You should always look closely at what the writer is referring to.
-This will help you decide if it applies to you or not.
+This will help you decide whether it applies to you or not.

 - Is it about a person or the product?
-It’s important to get a feel for how much of the commentary is based on the writer's experience with a single person (an agent, local office, or claims adjuster, for example) versus the product, coverage, or company as a whole.
+It’s important to get a feel for how much of the commentary is based on the writer's experience with a single person (an agent or claims adjuster, for example) versus the product, coverage, or company as a whole.

 If you come across a scathing review about cost, keep in mind that insurance pricing is based largely on a person's insurance score or credit score.
 Their comment may not have much at all to do with the price you would pay for the same coverage.